Strategic Decision Making for Leaders

 This is a highly experiential programme that blends theory and practice.
 You will learn a framework for analysing and making complex decisions that incorporates multiple stakeholder perspectives.
 Discover our human biases and the way we are all affected by them as well as strategies for diffusing them.

 Participants will learn to apply decision-making tools to analyse situations as well as key pitfalls of intuition, leading to smarter decisions that achieve better results.
-As a result of the programme, participants will be able to transfer their learning to the workplace and have confidence in the strategic decisions they make.
+Upon successful completion of the Strategic Decision Making for Leaders course, participants will be able to transfer their learning to the workplace and have confidence in the strategic decisions they make.

 The programme begins by looking at the theory and frameworks behind effective decision making and focuses on process over outcomes.
 Participants will explore how to master the key principles of behavioural decision science and equip themselves to make decisions that are complicated by the constraints of time pressure, imperfect data or too much data.